 Films, lectures and serials

 These films address common problems with vaccinations.
-There are a lot of very interesting films and video lectures that deal with more detailed problems of certain vaccinations, and they will be given in the future.
+There are a lot of very interesting films and video lectures that deal with more detailed problems of specific vaccines, and they will be provided further.

 - Vaccines revealed (10 series) torrent

 - The truth about vaccines (7 series) torrent

 - Dissolving Illusions: "Disease, Vaccines, and The Forgotten History"